VoronDesign/Voron-Tap/README.md

-Voron-Tap
+Voron Tap

-Tap is a nozzle-probe x carriage for Voron Trident and V2 printers
+Tap is a drop in replacement for the X carriage which includes a nozzle probe mechanism.
+For Voron Trident and V2 printers